-We are the first international school in-roll-out inside the growing region of eastern Slovakia.
+We are the first international school inside the growing region of eastern Slovakia.
 The influx of FDIs to Kosice and the neighborhood helped the city to expand its cosmopolitan roots as it always been the crossroad of civilizations and religions of West and East.

 Rich history and multicultural present.